Loft Literary Center, The

 The Loft supports the artistic development of writers, fosters a writing community and builds an audience for literature.
 The Loft serves 600,000 individuals each year with classes and festivals for writers at all levels of development; in-person and broadcast readings and spoken word performances featuring national and local writers; programming by and for teens; age specific activities for children and families; and fellowships, mentorships, and career initiative awards for Minnesota writers.

-The Loft has offered creative writing classes "where writers learn from other writers" since 1976.
-More than 4,000 students participate in classes, conferences, and mentorships both at the Loft and online.
-Readings and performances range from students reading their work for the first time to such notables as Bernard Cooper, Andre Dubus III, Martin Espada, Rita Dove, Sandra Benitez, Mark Doty, Tracy K. Smith, Derek Walcott, Giles Li and Bassey Ipke.
+The Loft is a center dedicated to readers and writers.
+Every year, more than 4,000 students participate in classes, conferences, and mentorships both at the Loft and online.
+Readings and performances range from students reading their work for the first time to such notables as Bernard Cooper, Andre Dubus III, Martin Espada, Rita Dove, Claudia Rankine, Sandra Benitez, Mark Doty, Tracy K. Smith, Derek Walcott, Giles Li, and Bassey Ipke.
 The Loft also supports writing and reading discussion groups; rents studios to writers; and offers a wealth of resources and articles on its active website.

 Featured Writers Include: